G43G/WPPHP2-S/README.md

 # WPPHP2-S
-App from course Web Programming - PHP2 in ICT
+App from ICT Web Programming - PHP2 course

 TO DO: